isaec/generate-combinations/README.md

 });
 ```

-Offers escape hatches from the otherwise safe type system to allow you to create invalid test data.
+While also offering an escape hatch from the otherwise safe type system to allow you to create invalid test data - your input data won't always conform to your types, so why should your test data?

 <details><summary>
-Note that using <code>illegal</code> can have unintended implications.
+Note that using <code>illegal</code> can have unexpected implications.
   </summary><p>

 > ```typescript